JujuAdams/Bento/docs/0.1/Introduction.md

 As a practical example, consider a small pause menu that appears in the centre of the screen.
 The pause menu background occupies a small portion of the screen rather than filling it.
 The buttons on the pause menu are children of the pause menu background, and the menu background is the parent.

 By attaching child boxes to parent boxes we create a hierarchy that is helpful for resolving mouse events, ordering draw calls, calculating layouts, and generally organising the appearance of the user interface.
+You can read more about the capabilities of Bento boxes [here](Bento-Boxes).

 &nbsp;